rjdawson1/Fighter-Wearable/README.md

 ## How to use:

-Download the .ino file along with the libraries>zip.
+Download the .ino file along with the libraries.zip.
 Extract the .zip and move the downloaded libraries where your arduino libraries are located.
 Then run .ino of which version you prefer.

 ### To Get the Receiver Working